MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 ms.custom: 19H1
 ---

-# Host UWP XAML controls in desktop apps (XAML Islands)
+# Host WinRT XAML controls in desktop apps (XAML Islands)

-Starting in Windows 10, version 1903, you can host UWP controls in non-UWP desktop applications using a feature called *XAML Islands*.
-This feature enables you to enhance the look, feel, and functionality of your existing WPF, Windows Forms, and C++ Win32 applications with the latest Windows 10 UI features that are only available via UWP controls.
+Starting in Windows 10, version 1903, you can host WinRT XAML controls in non-UWP desktop applications using a feature called *XAML Islands*.
+This feature enables you to enhance the look, feel, and functionality of your existing WPF, Windows Forms, and C++ Win32 applications with the latest Windows 10 UI features that are only available via WinRT XAML controls.
 This means that you can use UWP features such as [Windows Ink](/windows/uwp/design/input/pen-and-stylus-interactions) and controls that support the [Fluent Design System](/windows/uwp/design/fluent-design-system/index) in your existing WPF, Windows Forms, and C++ Win32 applications.

-You can host any UWP control that derives from [Windows.UI.Xaml.UIElement](/uwp/api/windows.ui.xaml.uielement), including:
+You can host any WinRT XAML control that derives from [Windows.UI.Xaml.UIElement](/uwp/api/windows.ui.xaml.uielement), including:

-* Any first-party UWP control provided by the Windows SDK.
+* Any first-party WinRT XAML control provided by the Windows SDK or the WinUI 2.x library.
-* Any custom UWP control (for example, a user control that consists of several UWP controls that work together).
+* Any custom WinRT XAML control (for example, a user control that consists of several WinRT XAML controls that work together).
 You must have the source code for the custom control so you can compile it with your application.

 Fundamentally, XAML Islands are created by using the *UWP XAML hosting API*.
 This API consists of several Windows Runtime classes and COM interfaces that were introduced in the Windows 10, version 1903 SDK.
 We also provide a set of XAML Island .NET controls in the [Windows Community Toolkit](/windows/uwpcommunitytoolkit/) that use the UWP XAML hosting API internally and provide a more convenient development experience for WPF and Windows Forms apps.

-The way you use XAML Islands depends on your application type and the types of UWP controls you want to host.
+The way you use XAML Islands depends on your application type and the types of WinRT XAML controls you want to host.

 > [!NOTE]
 > If you have feedback about XAML Islands, create a new issue in the [Microsoft.Toolkit.Win32 repo](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues) and leave your comments there.
 If you prefer to submit your feedback privately, you can send it to XamlIslandsFeedback@microsoft.com.
 Your insights and scenarios are critically important to us.